Wax30d/BlogApplicationTutorial/README.md

 Project will cover the following topics:
   - Installing Django
-  - Creating and conﬁguring a Django project
+  - Creating and conﬁguring a Django project/venv
   - Creating a Django application
   - Designing models and generating model migrations
   - Creating an administration site for your models